urosj/reflexive-organism-model/investigations/2025-11-FractalReflexiveCoherence.md

 ## Abstract

 We present Fractal Reflexive Coherence (FRC), an extension of the Reflexive Coherence (RC) framework that resolves a central limitation shared by single-field and two-field RC, the inability to propagate identity across scales.
 While classical RC describes a single reflexive loop whose geometry is shaped by a coherence field $C(x,t),$ this structure cannot reproduce the hierarchical, self-similar patterns seen in biological, cognitive, and collective systems.
 We introduce a generation coordinate $\sigma\in[0,\infty)$ and promote coherence to a scale-resolved density $C(x,t;\sigma)$ on the product manifold $\Omega_t\times[0,\infty)$.
-The resulting position–scale continuity equation couples spatial transport to a scale-flux $J^\sigma$ that governs branching in a mass-preserving cascade.
+The resulting position-scale continuity equation couples spatial transport to a scale-flux $J^\sigma$ that governs branching in a mass-preserving cascade.
 Coherence from all scales contributes to the effective geometry through an integrated coherence tensor $K_{\mu\nu}(x,t)=\int_0^\infty K_{\mu\nu}(x,t;\sigma) d\sigma,$ allowing fine-grained sub-identities to curve and constrain the large-scale dynamics.
 We show that this system admits stable, invariant multiscale identity basins, attractor tubes in $(x,\sigma)$ that persist under perturbations and encode hierarchical, fractal self-organization.
 The FRC formulation thus provides a mathematically coherent mechanism for the emergence of nested identities, scale-free geometry, and fractal patterns, completing the progression from single-loop reflexivity to an infinitely cascading hierarchy of reflexive loops.

 ## Separation